takelley1/linux-notes/searching.md

     `-c` (*count*)  = list number of matches
     `-e` (*exist*)  = verify file’s existence before producing result since database may be old

-> Note: locate is much faster than find, but locate searches a tabulated database instead of actively scrubbing your disk for a match.
+> NOTE: locate is much faster than find, but locate searches a tabulated database instead of actively scrubbing your disk for a match.
         This means the data locate uses may be a few hours old

 ---
 #### sources

 [1] https://stackoverflow.com/questions/19146240/find-and-delete-files-with-non-ascii-names